legacycord/legacycord/README.md

-## Welcome to Legacycord Main Hall!
+## Welcome to Legacy Client Main Hall!

 You can download the latest version from the **Release** section.